JAForbes/blog/posts/how-i-use-mithril.md

 In this post I'd like to cover how I structure components and share data throughout the app.

+Mithril gives us a lot of flexibility when defining components.
+I don't write components using the traditional Mithril API.
+The code examples will not be indicative of my usage, until the end of the post.
+I am going to gradually introduce my approach so we can stay focused on each layer.

 Never use `this`
 ----------------